 What makes Milan in March special?

-March in Milan may not be the best month to visit, but it definitely has a lot of festivals and interesting events that are lined up by the locals.
+It's not the best month to visit, but it definitely has a lot of festivals and interesting events that take place in March.
 The weather does offer a mixed bag of cold, rainy, or foggy days, that are generally followed by days of crisp sunny skies.
-Irrespective of the weather, March is a good time to visit Milan as you get to Milan’s main sights and museums through thinner crowds.
+Want to know more about the different events and things that you could do in Milan in March?
+Keep Scrolling!

 Milan In March Weather